Azure/AzureStackHCI-Supportability/TSG/SolutionExtension/Solution-builder-extension-overview.md

 https://learn.microsoft.com/en-us/azure-stack/hci/update/about-updates-23h2#whats-in-the-update-package) for details.

 ## SBE Related Term Definitions
 * **Solution Extension** - A package consisting of 2 XML files (manifest and metadata) and a zip payload file.
-Used to provide constent way for partners to extend the HCI solution.
+Used to provide consistent way for partners to extend the Azure Local solution.

 * **Solution Extension Discovery Manifest XML** - A signed multi-entry manifest that describes each partner solution extension release to date.
 Used by LCM to establish trust for the zip file (XML is signed and has packageHash for zip file) and applicability rules used to discover which extension is a match for a specific model system and a specific solution update version.
 * **Solution Extension metadata XML** - A signed metadata file that tracks expected contents of the zip file including a software BOM.
 Used to perform file integrity checks after extension zip file is expanded.
 * **Solution Extension ZIP** - The zip file containing the extension content from the partner.
 See Solution Extension Zip Contents section below.